Food hygiene ratings handed to two Liverpool takeaways

 New food hygiene ratings have been awarded to two of Liverpool’s takeaways, the Food Standards Agency’s website shows.

-Olive Branch, at The Olive Branch 2 - 4 Richmond Street, Liverpool was handed a three-out-of-five rating after assessment on August 16.
+Salt & Pepper House, at 53 Booker Avenue, Liverpool was handed a two-out-of-five rating after assessment on August 17.

 Advertisement